Connect with us

 1. Create flexible pads

-The first step to the design of earthquake resistant building is to place the structure on top of flexible pads made of steel, rubber, and lead, which separate the foundation from the ground.
+The first step in the design of earthquake-resistant building is to place the structure on top of flexible pads made of steel, rubber, and lead, which separate the foundation from the ground.

 Known as base isolation, this technique ‘lifts’ the building’s foundation above the ground.